 Make your home safer!

-I wrote this guide to share the tips, tricks and pitfalls to avoid when building a smart lighting system in your home.
-In this smart light guide, you will find answers to questions such as:
+I wrote this smart lighting guide to share the tips, tricks and pitfalls to avoid when building a smart lighting system in your home.
+In this smart lighting guide, you will find answers to questions such as:

 Lighting is arguably the most critical element in your smart home.
 Every person that enters your home will interact with your lights.
 This interaction should be as natural and easy as any “dumb” (traditional) lights found in most homes.
 However, your smart lights should offer an unexpected level of convenience that wows your family and guests.
 And I don't mean wow them with something that is extravagant and over the top.
 I mean your smart lighting system should wow them with simplicity and usefulness.